The Top Moments From A Decade That Reshaped American Politics

 The killing of Osama bin Laden

-If the struggling economy after the Great Recession, the tea party and record GOP opposition had Obama in a defensive crouch, he rose out of that with the killing of Osama bin Laden in 2011.
+If the struggling economy after the Great Recession, the Tea Party and record GOP opposition had Obama in a defensive crouch, he rose out of that with the killing of Osama bin Laden in 2011.

-It's easy to overlook that moment now, but realize that the mastermind of the 9/11 terrorist attack had escaped the reach of the most powerful military in the world and its allies for almost 10 years.
+It's easy to overlook that moment now, but realize that the mastermind of the Sept.
+11 terrorist attacks had escaped the reach of the most powerful military in the world and its allies for almost 10 years.
 He was like a ghost who haunted the American psyche.
 His killing also helped reinforce a president, who was branded as weak by opponents, a year before his reelection.

 Obama's reelection

-This is another event that easy to overlook.
+This is another event that's easy to overlook.
 But it was important for the legitimacy of the first black president.
 Imagine if he'd not been reelected.
 Republicans would have been able to reduce him to the way they talk about Jimmy Carter.

 What's more, presidents aren't seen as great if they stand for and lose reelection.
 None of the top 18 presidents, according to a 2019 survey of historians, lost reelection.
 And each of the top 13, except for John F. Kennedy, served for more than four years (Teddy Roosevelt, Harry Truman and Lyndon Johnson assumed office before winning election on their own.)